 Of course, we already knew that EA's and Bethesda's flagships aren't selling as anticipated.
 Fallout 76 physical numbers were down more than 80 per cent when compared to Fallout 4 which is a crazy percentage even in 2018.

 Battlefield V poor digital sales will be salt to EA's wound as the WW2 shooter has also seen a huge 60 per cent dip in physical version sales when compared to its predecessor.

 It's safe to say that both companies are harvesting the fruit of their unwillingness to listen to Battlefield and Fallout communities which have been voicing their concerns about the games ever since we got a look at first trailers.

 There is of course still time for EA and Bethesda to try and improve their products but they're not doing so well on that field at the moment.
-EA recently caused an uproar after changing Battlefield V's time to kill to make the game easier for "holiday players", while Bethesda released a couple of updates that didn't really met players' expectations.
+EA recently caused an uproar after Battlefield V's time to kill to make the game easier for "holiday players", while Bethesda released a couple of that didn't really met players' expectations.